The Mestiza Muse

 Although it can be useful in determining which hair care products to use, such as lightweight versus heavy, this factor is likely the least imperative element in attaining healthy and beautiful locks.

-Hair porosity is a much more significant factor to consider when it comes to hair care than curl pattern or curl type.
+Hair porosity is a more significant factor to consider regarding hair care than curl pattern or curl type.

 Now, let’s explore 9 reasons why figuring out your curl pattern might be tough.